What is an event monitor?

 upper right chamber of the heart.
-The signal quickly travels down the heart’s conducting system on the way to the ventricles, the two lower chambers of the heart.
+The signal quickly travels down the heart’s conducting system on the way to the ventricles, the 2 lower chambers of the heart.
 As it travels, the signal triggers nearby parts of the heart to contract.
 This helps the heart contract in a coordinated way.

 ECGs and event monitors are used to help analyze this electrical signal in the heart.

 These tests help diagnose a variety of abnormal heart rhythms and medical conditions.

 A standard ECG only records the heart signal for a few seconds, and it's not portable.

-An event monitor is similar to something called a Holter monitor.
+An event monitor is similar to a Holter monitor.
 This is another portable device used to analyze the heart rhythm.
-Holter monitors record continuously, usually for about 24 to 48 hours.
+Holter monitors record continuously, usually for about

+24 to 48 hours.
 An event monitor doesn't record continuously.
+Instead, it records

-Instead, There are two main types of event monitors:
+There are two main types of event monitors:

-monitors.
-When you activate a symptom event monitor it records the information from electrical signal for a few minutes.
+Symptom event monitor.
+When you activate a symptom event monitor it records the information from the heart’s electrical signal for a few minutes.

 Memory looping monitor.
 A monitor does the same thing.
-But it also records the information from a few minutes before the Why might I need to use an event monitor?
+But it also records the information from a few minutes Why might I need to use an event monitor?

-Sometimes a healthcare provider may think you have an abnormal heart rhythm based on your medical history, even if your ECG looks normal.
-Certain abnormal heart rhythms That way, you can record your heart’s electrical activity when you are having symptoms have an abnormal heart rhythm.
-If you do have an abnormal rhythm, the event monitor event monitor can help show what type.
+Sometimes a healthcare provider may think you have an abnormal heart rhythm based on your symptoms and medical history, even if your ECG looks normal.
+Certain abnormal option for you.
+That way, you can record your heart’s electrical activity when you show if you have an abnormal heart rhythm.
+If you do have an abnormal rhythm, the event monitor can help show what type.